maoyuans/chronicles-of-terre/hidden/TBR/Timeline.md

 Vul 2, AC 954: Throne of the Ascendant retreats into Okeanos; the Tide of Steel ends.

+Lyl 10, AC 954: King Esh'zerat founds the Central Kingdom of Esh'dun at Bound.

+Hel 11, AC 993: King Esh'zerat passes away, the Central Kingdom of Esh'dun dissolves into various entities.

 Ert 29, AC 1245: Demon King Miyatsuki Otoeda conquers all of Astartia.

 Hel 27, AC 1245: Miyatsuki Otoeda passes away.
 He signs an flawed contract with Apotheosis and returns as Kyokutei.